apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/5_ddl_dml.md

     UPSERT INTO UsersCopy (SELECT VALUE user FROM GleambookUsers user)

-*Editor's note: Upserts currently work in AQL but are not yet enabled (at the moment) in SQL++.
+*Editor's note: Upserts currently work in AQL but are not yet enabled (at the moment) in the current query language.

 ### <a id="Deletes">DELETEs</a>

     DeleteStatement ::= <DELETE> <FROM> QualifiedName ( ( <AS> )?
 Variable )? ( <WHERE> Expression )?

-The SQL++ DELETE statement is used to delete data from a target dataset.
+The DELETE statement is used to delete data from a target dataset.
 The data to be deleted is identified by a boolean expression involving the variable bound to the target dataset in the DELETE statement.

 Deletes are processed transactionally by the system.